Chukwuka-E/Chatbot/README.md

 # 🗣️ Customer Support Chatbot

 Hey there!
-Welcome to the **Customer Support Chatbot** project.
+Welcome to the ** Quest Support Chatbot** project.
 This is a simple, yet powerful, chatbot built to help users with common questions, perform web searches, and interact with an AI assistant powered by OpenRouter.
 It's made with love using Node.js, Express, and a few cool APIs!

 ## 🚀 Features